Basavaraj-PN/ROS-DOCkER-IMP/README.md

 ### How do I install additional packages / dependencies / tools?

-Add your dependencies to the RUN command in the `Dockerfile` (this example installs `tmux` and `ros-kinetic-serial` packages using apt, you can add any additional commands or packages you like).
+Add your dependencies to the RUN command in the `Dockerfile` (this example installs `tmux` and `ros-melodic-serial` packages using apt, you can add any additional commands or packages you like).

 ### I need another terminal window in the container!